adityakakarla/recipe-rating-analysis/README.md

 To conduct this hypothesis test, I first calculated the difference in means between just chicken-based recipes and all recipes.
 I then created 1000 bootstrapped samples from the overall dataset.
 I evaluated the absolute difference between the sample mean and the overall mean and stored these in an array.

 <iframe
-  src="assets/missingness_test.html"
+  src="assets/fairness_analysis.html"
   width="700"
   height="425"
   frameborder="0"
 ></iframe>

-My fairness analysis yielded a p-value of 0.009.
+My fairness analysis yielded a p-value of 0.008.
 Thus, we reject the null hypothesis.
 The test suggests that the MSE of our model across recipes with high protein and low protein is not the same.
-Based on the test, our model appears to be unfair.
+Based on the test, my final model appears to be unfair across these two groups.